adekingsley/searchbit/README.md

 Contributions to the Bitcoin Key Utilities script are welcome!
 If you find bugs or have ideas for improvements, feel free to open an issue or submit a pull request on GitHub.

-### License

-Bitcoin Key Utilities is released under the [MIT License](https://opensource.org/licenses/MIT), granting users the freedom to modify and distribute the code with proper attribution.

 **Disclaimer**: Bitcoin Key Utilities is provided "as-is" and should be used responsibly and legally.
 The developers and maintainers of this script are not responsible for any misuse, damage, or loss resulting from the use of this software.
 Always exercise caution and ensure you have proper authorization to perform Bitcoin-related activities.